MaximeSabbah/sbmpc_containers/README.md

 ## Known Build Risks

 - Franka ROS 2 and LFC are source dependencies; upstream Jazzy changes can break builds.
-The LFC repositories are pinned to released tags, while `franka_ros2` follows its `jazzy` branch.
+The LFC repositories are pinned to released tags, while `franka_ros2` follows its `jazzy` branch and the Agimus `franka_description` override follows `main`.
 - Some Franka and simulation tools require graphics or `/dev/dri` access for interactive visualization.
 The compose file mounts X11, forwards Xauthority, and exposes `/dev/dri` for this reason.
 - JAX CUDA support is provided by the `sbmpc` Pixi environment plus the NVIDIA container runtime.
 If JAX does not see the GPU, first verify `nvidia-smi` inside the container, then rerun the Pixi CUDA environment checks.